-- Find all exit points ahead of time.
-Take note of all points of entry/exit, whether you are outside or inside.
-This will help you in case you must find an alternative way to leave the area; especially if you need to leave quickly or if there is a large group of people who may be blocking an area.
+- Find all exit points.
+Find an alternative way to leave the area, especially if you need to leave quickly or if a large group of people may be blocking a typical exit.

 - Identify potential assistance.
-Notice any law enforcement personnel who may be in the area.
-Also take note of anything that could be used as a potential weapon if you should need to defend yourself.
+Notice any law enforcement or security personnel who may be in the area.
+Go to them first if you see or hear anything suspicious.

 - Utilize environmental aids.
-Use things like reflective surfaces or window reflections to stealthy and unobtrusively watch what may be going on in and around your personal space.
+Use reflective surfaces or window reflections to unobtrusively watch what may happen in and around your personal space.
 Use your phone to record videos of suspicious activity.

-Now that you know how to be situationally aware and are paying attention to your surroundings, trust your natural human instincts, i.e., your gut feelings.
-Your instinct is a powerful thing so utilize it to enhance your situational awareness.
-If something doesn’t feel right, most likely it isn’t.
-Don’t wait until it may be too late.
-Note your environment, what is happening around you and who may be around you.
+Your intuition is powerful, so utilize it to enhance your situational awareness.
+If something doesn’t feel right, most likely, it isn’t.
+Note your environment, what is happening, and who may be around you.
 If something doesn’t feel right, take action to change the situation.
-Always err on the side of caution and you’ll be surprised how much safer you will feel.
+Always err on the side of caution.

 Situational awareness can save lives!
-Learn more with the Tim’s Talk How to Successfully Invoke Situational Awareness.
-Feel free to contact Tim to schedule this important talk for your organization today!
+Learn more with Tim’s Talk How to Successfully Invoke Situational Awareness.
+Please contact Tim to schedule this critical talk for your organization today!